Akascape/py-window-styles/Example_Documentation.md

 ```

 # Other UI Libraries
 Any other python UI libraries, like kivy, are also supported.
-You just have to retrieve the **HWND (window handle)** of the window and pass it in pywinstyles.
+You just have to retrieve the **HWND (window handle)** of the window and pass it to pywinstyles.
 Commonly used libraries are supported by default as shown above, so you don't have to do this extra work for them.

 ```python
 from ctypes import windll